 Amazon sellers need to know about intellectual property law.
 Especially if the Amazon seller’s account was suspended because of an IP complaint.
 The complaints that cause Amazon sellers’ accounts to be suspended are often referred to as rights owner complaints.

-Intellectual property law can be broken down into four categories:
+Intellectual property law can be broken down into 4 categories:

 Copyright law for Amazon sellers focuses mainly on images and verbiage.
 Amazon sellers should never use photographs or images that they do not own.
 Amazon sellers should take their own pictures for their listings.
 Sellers should not copy and paste verbiage from anybody else’s product or website and use it on their detail page.